Foreign relations of Cuba: The Cold War

 Following the establishment of diplomatic ties to the Soviet Union, and after the Cuban Missile Crisis, Cuba became increasingly dependent on Soviet markets and military and economic aid.
 Castro was able to build a formidable military force with the help of Soviet equipment and military advisors.
 The KGB kept in close touch with Havana, and Castro tightened Communist Party control over all levels of government, the media, and the educational system, while developing a Soviet-style internal police force.

 Castro's alliance with the Soviet Union caused something of a split between him and Guevara.
 In 1966, Guevara left for Bolivia in an ill-fated attempt to stir up revolution against the country's government.

 On August 23, 1968, Castro made a public gesture to the USSR that caused the Soviet leadership to reaffirm their support for him.
 Two days after Warsaw Pact invasion of Czechoslovakia to repress the Prague Spring, Castro took to the airwaves and publicly denounced the Czech rebellion.
-Castro warned the Cuban people about the Czechoslovakian 'counterrevolutionaries', who "were moving Czechoslovakia towards capitalism and into the arms of imperialists".
+Castro warned the Cuban people about the Czechoslovak 'counterrevolutionaries', who "were moving Czechoslovakia towards capitalism and into the arms of imperialists".
 He called the leaders of the rebellion "the agents of West Germany and fascist reactionary rabble."